A tale of two shuffle algebras: Quantum toroidal

 and, for $j \in \{i-1,i+1\}$:

-for all choices of $\pm, \pm', i, j$, where the variables $z$ and $w$ have color $i$ and $j$, respectively, for the purpose of defining the rational function $\zeta$.
+for all choices of $\pm, \pm', i, j$, where the variables $z$ and $w$ have color $i$ and $j$, respectively, for the purpose of defining the rational function $\zeta$ (when $n=2$, one needs to modify \eqref{eqn:rel aff 6} similarly to how one needs to modify \eqref{eqn:special 2}).
 Note that we extend the index $i$ to arbitrary integers, by applying the convention:

 We consider the subalgebras $\UUpm \subset \UU$ generated by $\{x^\pm_{i,k}\}^{i \in \BZ/n\BZ}_{k \in \BZ}$. \\

 \begin{remark}

 In the notation of Subsection \ref{sub:left right}, we have $\UUp = \UUright$ and $\UUm = \UUleft$, but we will henceforth use the $\pm$ notation. \\